charlessy11/Neftimate/README.md

 ## Repo Setup
 1. Clone the repository
-2. Make sure you have the most recent version of [node.js](https://nodejs.org/en/) installed to your machine
+1. Make sure you have the most recent version of [node.js](https://nodejs.org/en/) installed to your machine
-3. Run `npm install` to install dependencies
+1. Run `npm install` to install dependencies

+## Local Database Setup
+1. Ensure postgres is installed on pc
+1. Install postgres.app or brew install postgres
+1. Make sure your postgres server is running, if not run `pg_ctl -D /usr/local/var/postgres start`
+1. Create local database via `createdb neftimate`
+1. e

 ## Scripts